Teach Kids How to Blow Their Nose in 3 Steps

 More nose-blowing tips for kids

-• Remember to wash hands with soap and water after.
+• Remember to wash your hands with soap and water after.
 Get rid of those slimy boogers!

-• Practicing blowing your nose in the shower or bath.
+• Practice blowing your nose in the shower or bath.
 The shower steam can also help you feel better.

 • Put petroleum jelly around (but not inside) your nostrils!
-This protects your skin from getting red and irritated from all of the rubbing.
+This protects your skin from getting red and irritated.

-• Saline (salt water) nose sprays or mist can help loosen up hard boogers.
+• Saline (salt water) nose sprays or mist can help loosen hard boogers.

 Need extra tips?

-Watch pediatrician Dr. Betty Choi demonstrate nose-blowing practice.
+Watch pediatrician Dr. Betty Choi demonstrate nose-blowing tips.

 The first video shows how to practice with a tissue.
 Sometimes, this is all kids need to figure it out.

 But every child is different, and others need a little more practice.
-Games and exploration can be a big help!
+Games can be a big help!

-The second video gives 3 examples of fun ways to practice blowing through the mouth and then the nose.
+The second video shows three fun ways to practice blowing through the mouth and nose.

-More fun ways to learn about the human body
+More fun ways to learn about the nose and breathing